Southerngirl13/kimberlyswope.com/README.md

 # Portfolio Project Mandatories
-* Update portfolio page and other materials to build toward being employer competitive.
+* Update portfolio page and other materials to build toward being employer competitive
-* Pin some repos that you want to share
+* Pin 6 repos you want to share
 * Navigate to your GitHub Profile
 * Click "Customize your pinned repositories"
 * Click the "Repositories you contribute to" checkbox (this will allow you to "pin" projects even if you aren't the "owner")
 * Click the checkboxes for your project and 2-3 homework assignments that you would like to share
 * Make sure each of these projects is deployed and add a link to the deployed project in their README files
-* Revisit your portfolio page
+* Revisit your portfolio page & update with your new skills
-* Open up your old portfolio page

 ### CONTENT REQUIRED

   1. Your name
-  2. Links to your GitHub profile & LinkedIn page as well as your email address
+  2. Links to your GitHub profile & LinkedIn page
+  3. Include your email address
-  3. List of projects.
+  4. List of projects.
 For each project make sure you have the following:
      * Headline - the title of the article
      * Summary - a short summary of the article
      * URL - the url to the original article